-• Health and Safety
+Health and Safety

-The health and safety of CUPE members, and all workers, is compromised when work is privatized or contracted out.
+The health and safety of CUPE members, and all workers, is compromised when work is privatized or contracted out and when delivery of workers' compensation services is privatized and WCB rules are changed.
 Contractors and privateers are not committed to providing working conditions that enable workers to provide quality public services in a comprehensive and timely fashion.
 Instead, contractors and for-profit providers are driven by a profit motive that jeopardizes the quality of public services for clients and communities and jeopardizes the health and safety of workers by cutting corners and reducing expenditures.